ethjcoer/minima-site-demo/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: home
-title: null
+title: none
 ---

 ## On Growth and Progress:

 > “The expert in anything was once a beginner.”

-> — Helen Hayes
+— Helen Hayes

 > “Success is the sum of small efforts, repeated day in and day out.”

-> — Robert Collier
+— Robert Collier